bloo-source/duush/README.md

-# Doosh
+# Bloofocus

-Welcome to Doosh, a community-driven library dedicated to documenting and sharing detailed threat tools and attack campaigns.
+Welcome to Bloofocus, a community-driven library dedicated to documenting and sharing detailed threat tools and attack campaigns.
 Our mission is to create an open, collaborative platform where cybersecurity professionals and enthusiasts can contribute to and benefit from a rich repository of theats with contextual information.

 ## What You Can Do